 9. Don’t: Confuse Shopping With Buying

-Shopping and buying are separate phases; they each have different purposes and must come with different strategies.
+Shopping and buying are separate phases.
+They each have different purposes and require different strategies.

 "Shopping is when you set aside time for research, [a] test drive, etc.," Moody said.
 "During that time you're just evaluating the various cars.
 Once you've decided on one car, return to the dealership that has the car you like on a separate occasion and let them know you're ready to buy.
 Shopping is not buying."

 Although shopping is a separate phase from buying, it contains two steps of its own.
 "Think of choosing the car you want as a completely separate exercise from purchasing the car," said Joni Gray, editor in chief of Autobytel.
 "Take time and have fun researching options, features and price to get to your short list and test drive two to three cars to come to your final decision."